cpmasterji/SaveTheEarth/README.md

 Also i am thalapathy fan, Most of them will say thalapathy is best suited to do ***Iron man*** role.

 He was the first member recruited for the group, and for good reason:
-He’s got the tech — and the billions of dollars — that the Avengers depend on.
+Heâ€™s got the tech â€” and the billions of dollars â€” that the Avengers depend on.

 ![](https://media.giphy.com/media/P8U6dyvXf5LFK/giphy.gif)